simbrar1/SEI-project-1/readme.md

 Once you have read the instructions you can start to play.
 <img src="./assets/shot2.png" />
-Try to eat as much 'food' as possible without crashing into your own body or the side of the grid.
+Try to eat as much 'food' as possible to make the snake grow in length.
+Every food item you eat you gain a point, which is the main aim of the game.

 <img src="./assets/shot8.png" />
 Once it's game over you then have the option to play the game again.